Capt. Robert Gibbon,

 Elizabeth Martin,

-niece of Capt.
-Robert Gibbon and Barbara Yeats.
+niece of Barbara Yeats.

 Elizabeth Martin showed them to her brother-in-law "Dr. Livingston.